kriszyp/xstyle/README.md

 </pre>

-You will also need to make sure you have installed the [put-selector](https://github.com/kriszyp/put-selector) package, as xstyle depends on it.
+You will also need to make sure you have installed the [put-selector](https://github.com/kriszyp/put-selector) package (if you are using xstyle extensions), as xstyle depends on it.

 Using a module loader is beneficial, as it provides for automatic loading of extension modules when they are used in CSS.